 Substantially all of Changyou.com Limited's operations are conducted through its VIEs, which generate most of Changyou's online game revenues.
-Although Changyou's subsidiaries received or absorbed a majority of the VIEs' profits or losses pursuant to contractual agreements between the VIEs and Changyou's PRC subsidiaries, providing for payments to the subsidiaries in return for services provided to the VIEs by the PRC subsidiaries, significant cash balances remained in Changyou's VIEs as of December 31, 2016.
-As Changyou's VIEs are not owned by Changyou's PRC subsidiaries, the VIEs are not able to make dividend payments to the subsidiaries.
-Therefore, in order for Sohu.com Inc. or our subsidiaries outside of Mainland China to receive any dividends, loans or advances from Changyou's PRC subsidiaries, we will need to rely on these contractual payments made by Changyou's VIEs to Changyou's PRC subsidiaries.
+Although Changyou's subsidiaries received or absorbed a majority of the VIEs' profits or losses pursuant to contractual agreements between the VIEs and Changyou's PRC subsidiaries providing for payments to the subsidiaries in return for services provided to the VIEs by the PRC subsidiaries, significant cash balances remained in Changyou's VIEs as of December 31, 2016.
+As Changyou's VIEs are not owned by Changyou's PRC subsidiaries, the VIEs are not able to make dividend payments to the subsidiaries, we will need to rely on these contractual payments made by Changyou's VIEs to Changyou's PRC subsidiaries.
 Depending on the nature of services provided by Changyou's PRC subsidiaries to their corresponding VIEs, certain of these payments will subject to PRC taxes, such as VAT, which will effectively reduce the amount that the PRC subsidiary receives from its corresponding VIE.
 In addition, the PRC government could impose restrictions on such payments or change the tax rates applicable to such payments.